emfcamp/Website/README.md

 Once you've created an account on the website, you can use `./flask make_admin` to make your user an administrator.
 Or, you can create an account and simultaneously make it an admin by using `./flask make_admin -e email@domain.tld`

 E-mail sending is disabled in development (but is printed out on the console).
-You can also log in directly by setting BYPASS_LOGIN=True in config/development.cfg and then using a URL of the form e.g. `/login/admin@test.invalid` and navigate to `/admin/`.
+You can also log in directly by setting `BYPASS_LOGIN=True` in `config/development.cfg` and then using a URL of the form e.g. `/login/admin@test.invalid`.

 ### Database Migrations

 - `./flask db migrate -m 'Migration name'` to generate migration scripts when models have been updated.
-- `./flask db upgrade` to run any migration scripts you've generated.
+- `./flask db upgrade` to run any migration scripts you've generated (or populate a fresh DB).
 - `./flask db downgrade` to undo the last migration.

 For more migration commands, see the [flask-migrate docs](https://flask-migrate.readthedocs.io/en/latest/).